-The \$500,000 increase in funding for licensing will be used to fund the automation project and process improvements needed to reduce licensure turnaround time and make information more reliable and accessible and institute an assessment center to recommend non-traditional, qualified candidates for licensure.
+The \$500,000 increase in funding for licensing will be used to fund the automation project and process improvements needed to reduce licensure turnaround time and make information more reliable and accessible.

 Funds currently used to fund cost overruns in teacher licensure will be redirected to fund critical staffing needs, including investigation of maltreatment of minors complaints, certification of education programs in care and treatment facilities and support for charter schools.